rohitah/bambu_code_challenge/README.md

 ### About

-A single page application which display a daily OHLC chart of stocks of a user's choice
+A single page application which display a daily OHLC chart of stocks of a user's choice.

 ### Prerequisite

-To run this project Node and npm are required
+To run this project Node and npm are required,

 - [x] Node 10.x
 - [x] npm 6.x